 Immortal Leadership: 5 Things We Can Learn from Tupac

 Tupac left us almost 25 years ago.
-And is evident by what I saw on the “west side,” his leadership still reigns supreme in his industry.
+But as is evident by what I saw on the “west side,” his leadership still reigns supreme in his industry.

 Today would have been Tupac Shakur’s 49th birthday.
-So in honour of his legacy, here are the top 5 elements for leadership success as exhibited by Tupac:
+In honour of his legacy, here are the top 5 elements for leadership success as exhibited by Tupac:

 5. Pushing boundaries.
 It is said that “thought leaders push boundaries; they change ideas or methods of a particular industry and they thrive in executing these unconventional business approaches.”
 Tupac brought uncomfortable realities to the public stage – he challenged people’s ideas and stimulated intellectualism.
 Through his brave lyrics, Tupac became one of the first major socially conscious rappers from the West Coast.
 This cemented him as someone people could believe in.
 Someone to rally behind.
 A true thought leader.